 Click through to Compare the Market

 One click, opens in a new tab.
-About 60 seconds to share your property details.
+A couple of minutes to share your property details.

 2